HLT-HITSZ/MTST-ECPE/README.md

   * ```valid.pkl```: Similar to train.pkl.
   * ```test.pkl```: Similar to train.pkl.

-**10-fold-data-splits** - A dir where contains data splits following [Xia and Ding.](https://www.aclweb.org/anthology/2020.acl-main.342.pdf) See the paper for more details.
+**10-fold-data-splits** - A dir where contains data splits following [Xia and Ding.](https://www.aclweb.org/anthology/2020.acl-main.342.pdf).
+The data format is the same as 20-fold-data-splits.

 **bert-base-chinese** - Put the download Pytorch bert model here.